 The Indian T20 League, since its inception in 2008, has been a hotbed of pure passion.
 The excitement and drama it brings along every year is next to unmatchable.
-The league has not only created a worldwide buzz but has also proved out to be a turning point in the careers of several youngsters.
+The league has not only created a worldwide buzz but has also proved to be a turning point in the careers of several youngsters.

-That said, let’s dive into the list of top five highest run-scorers in the history of the Indian T20 League.
+That said, let’s dive into the list of the top five players who have shone with the bat and amassed a record number of runs.

 Feature image courtesy: AFP / Sajjad Hussain